9brada6/tabs-with-posts/development.md

 - ➕ Custom date format, make it disabled(not to hide).
 Does not make any sense to do this.
 - ➕ When a query is saved or deleted, in the save or delete notification, also add the name of the query(better user experience), if possible.
 - ➕ Try to speed up plugins, by trying to make a single call to database.
 For example for a list of posts, don't get the views for each one, but for all together.
+- ➕ In query templates, when resetting settings, make hidden texts be reset to default 0.

 ## 📖 Development Documentation